beyond-decentralized/AIRport/README.md

 * src/types - **work in progress** all entity fields get unique types that can then be referenced in the code (and searched for to trace the usage of specific fields)
-* src/generated - generated code goes here
+* src/generated - generated code goes here (for queries, mutations and DAOs)
-* src/dao - Data Access Objects go here
+* src/dao - **work in progress** automatically generated Data Access Objects stubs
+* (which extend common functionality defined in generated folder) go here
+* tokens.ts - **work in progress** automatically generated Dependency Injection tokens for all DAO objects.
 * index.ts - **work in progress** is automatically maintained

 #### Code generation